rsdc2/cs-record-shop-frontend/README.md

-# RecordShop Frontend
+# RecordShop Frontend (Blazor)

-This project provides a minimal frontend for the [RecordShop backend web API project](https://github.com/rsdc2/cs-record-shop).
+This project provides a minimal frontend for the [RecordShop backend web API project](https://github.com/rsdc2/cs-record-shop) using the [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) framework.

+## Before running the frontend project...

+You need to have the backend project host running.
+Follow the instructions at   [RecordShop backend web API project](https://github.com/rsdc2/cs-record-shop) to do this.

 ## Run and test in Visual Studio (2022)